icaven/glm/readme.md

 ##### Fixes:
 - Fixed GTX_extended_min_max filename typo #386
 - Fixed intersectRayTriangle to not do any unintentional backface culling
+- Fixed long long warnings when using C++98 on GCC and Clang #482

 #### [GLM 0.9.7.4](https://github.com/g-truc/glm/tree/0.9.7) - 2016-XX-XX
 ##### Fixes: